Mount Laurel, NJ Criminal Defense & Personal Injury Attorney

 What to Expect in Your Mount Laurel Criminal Case

 After an arrest in Mount Laurel, NJ, the prosecutor will decide what charges will be brought against you based on the circumstances.
 New Jersey law separates offenses into two categories: Disorderly persons offenses and indictable crimes.
 This is a bit different than how other states distinguish crimes.
-For the most part, indictable crimes are similar to felonies in other states, and disorderly persons offenses are akin to misdemeanors in other places.
+For the most part, indictable crimes are similar to felonies in other states.
+Disorderly persons offenses are akin to misdemeanors in other places.

 In January 2017, a new law took effect in New Jersey that established a system in which a defendant’s release after an arrest depends on his or her flight risk and threat to public safety.
 If you are charged on a summons, or for a minor offense, you will likely be released after arrest.
 If you are charged on a warrant, you would be processed and go to jail immediately.

-A pretrial services officer would then look at factors such as your criminal record and prior court appearances, determine whether you present a low, moderate or high level of risk, and make a recommendation to a judge.
+A pretrial services officer would then look at factors such as your criminal record and prior court appearances.
+They will then determine whether you present a low, moderate or high level of risk, and make a recommendation to a judge.
 Based on that recommendation, the court could order you to be detained or released pending trial (with conditions such as house arrest or electronic monitoring).
 Based on new circumstances, a court may modify the conditions of your release.

 Mount Laurel Pretrial Intervention Programs